-A sense of purpose is deeply embedded in the culture of Native Business™ by its founders, Gary (Cherokee Nation) and Carmen (Makah Nation) Davis.
+A sense of purpose is deeply embedded in the culture of Native Business® by its founders, Gary (Cherokee Nation) and Carmen (Makah Nation) Davis.
 The husband-and-wife team have partnered on multiple businesses and successful entrepreneurial ventures, including: Red Vinyl Records, Litefoot Enterprises, Litefoot Entertainment Group, Native Style® Clothing, and Davis Strategy Group.
 The pair have facilitated comprehensive national community outreach programs and an array of cross sector business opportunities ranging from acquisitions, casino gaming, land development, energy and pharmaceutical initiatives.

 Purpose and Approach

-Gary and Carmen Davis launched their new multimedia company, Native Business, to promote and advance Native American business, entrepreneurship and economic development.
+Gary and Carmen Davis launched Native Business to promote and advance Native American business, entrepreneurship and economic development.
 Native Business accomplishes this through its digital and print publications by featuring news, success stories, promoting best practices and informing readers about the latest business innovation and trends.
 Native Business will soon further empower enterprises and entrepreneurs across Indian Country by providing video and podcast tools to motivate and inspire new generations of Native entrepreneurs by sharing the wisdom of various business thought leaders.
 In addition to engaging readers and creating new conversations with its magazine, Native Business recently presented the inaugural Native Business Summit from May 13 – 15, 2019 at the Hard Rock Hotel and Casino in Tulsa, Oklahoma.
 We were honored to have Cherokee Nation Businesses as the presenting sponsor of our first ever summit which brought together Tribal and Alaska Native leadership, featured speakers, thought leaders and present informative breakout sessions and trainings, a business tradeshow, the Native Business Golf Classic and plenty of networking.
 Through its various platforms, Native Business shines a spotlight on the best that Indian Country has to offer and assists Tribes, Alaska Native Corporations and Native business leaders with growing opportunity for future generations of Native people.

 Gary has built a successful film and television career as an actor, including roles in Indian in the Cupboard,